Fab Academy: the distributed training programme on digital fabrication

 Certification and recognition

-The Fab Diploma is not a traditional academic degree but is recognised by many universities as professional credential, and integrated into degree and master’s programmes in some institutions (Politecnico di Torino, Politecnico di Milano, TU Berlin, Universidad de los Andes).
+The Fab Diploma is not a traditional academic degree but aims to be recognised by universities as a professional credential, potentially integrable into degree and master’s programmes.

 In the Italian context